How to level-up your business process management

 - Analysis and definition of the improvement points

-If you know when you are due to execute the individual phases, then you are already quite a way down the line when it comes to working with process optimisation.
+If you know when you are due to execute the individual phases, then you are already far when it comes to working with process optimisation.

 - Perform the task yourself, or monitor your colleague doing it.

-- Write down ALL the steps of the task and describe them in detail.
+- Write down all the steps of the task, and describe them in detail.
 Document any errors or complicated steps with images.
-If the workflow takes place on a computer, you have the advantage of being able to record the workflow.
+If the workflow takes place on a computer, you can record the workflow.